-Consolidated
+Consoli Consolidated

-2020 \$'000 2019 \$'000
+2021 \$'000 2020 \$'000

+Bank loans 2,000 -

-Other loans 500 500
+Other loans - 500

+2,000 500

 Remaining contractual maturities

 The following tables detail the consolidated entity's remaining contractual maturity for its financial instrument liabilities.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the financial liabilities are required to be paid.
 The tables include both interest and principal cash flows disclosed as remaining contractual maturities and therefore these totals may differ from their carrying amount in the statement of financial position.
 The below table includes continuing and discontinuing operations balances.